 As a music player, the machine only plays Velvet Underground songs.
 To navigate through the playlist the user uses the pinball flippers to go forward and go back.
 The accelerometer inside the machine allows users to play and pause the music by bumping it.

 When it’s time to play pinball and a quarter is inserted, the music functions are disabled so the player can play pinball without constantly changing the songs.
 When the game is over and the gumball is removed the music navigation functions are reinstated.

 There is also a monitor mounted above the playfield which displays a music visualizer.
 It uses the Minim library for Processing and implements beat detection to create a ball generator based on the beats in the music being played.

 The design is inspired by Andy Warhol’s Silver Factory and is covered in silver tape and is adorned with Warhol’s iconic banana and 2 replica Velvet Underground vinyl records.

 The Factory was a featured project at the ITP 2010 Winter Show.

 For more on The Factory click here.

 I’m Lynn Burke, a maker, experience designer, and spatial interactivologist from New York City.
-A recent graduate of NYU’s Interactive Telecommunications Program, I’m interested in exploring interaction related to public spaces, building communities and relationships through a marriage of physical and digital interaction, the future of fandom in music and entertainment, and sustainable technology.
+A recent graduate of NYU’s Interactive Telecommunications Program, I’m interested in exploring interaction related to public spaces, building communities and relationships through a marriage of physical and digital interaction, and the future of technology and fandom in music and entertainment.
 Most of all, I love making fun things.

 I am a lover of craft beers and a music enthusiast with an affinity for sci-fi, the silliest comedies and the goriest horror films.
 If I could choose one superpower, I would want to manipulate magnetic fields like Magneto.
-My favorite food is pizza, my favorite web browser is Chrome, my favorite recent digital game is Sugar, Sugar and my favorite arcade game is air hockey.
+My favorite food is pizza, my favorite TV show is Hannibal and my favorite arcade game is skee-ball.